dougeby/IntuneDocs/intune/device-passcode-reset.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Select **All services**, filter on **Intune**, and then select **Microsoft Intune**.
 3. Select **Devices**, and then select **All devices**.
-4. From the list of devices you manage, select a device, choose **...More**, and then choose the **Remove passcode** device remote action.
+4. From the list of devices you manage, select a device, and choose **...More**.
+Then choose the **Remove passcode** device remote action.

 ## Next steps